amrx101/crserv/README.md

 # Crserv

-Crserv is a minimal microservice that provides realtime values of crptocurrencies.
+Crserv is a minimal microservice that provides realtime values of crypto-currencies.

 # Features!